Tag(s): Sales Operations Salesforce

 Depending on your business and sales process, you will need to determine how HubSpot contacts will be created in Salesforce.
 For example, if you conduct your sales qualification in Salesforce and not HubSpot, you’ll want to have new HubSpot contacts be created as leads in Salesforce.

 The properties associated with records in HubSpot and Salesforce are not identical.
-When you create a new integration, you have to map the properties of your contacts to sync with fields in Salesforce.
+When you create a new integration, you must map your contacts' properties to sync with fields in Salesforce.

 For example, if you collect form information about what project management tool a prospect uses and you want that information to appear in Salesforce, you need to create a property mapping to do so.

 Sync errors can occur when properties are deleted in either platform or if the HubSpot property and Salesforce field types are not compatible.
 For instance, a dropdown select in HubSpot is a picklist in Salesforce.